 The 2011 University of Minnesota Twin Cities Metropolitan Area Landsat Remote Sensing impervious raster dataset was used to classify areas of total impervious (7).
 The 2011 Landsat data from the University of Minnesota also provided limited land use classifications.
 This study used the 2010 Metropolitan Council land use classifications (see Figure 2-5).
 The 2011 University of Minnesota impervious raster and 2010 Metropolitan Council land use classifications were correlated so that the directly-connected impervious fraction could be identified.
 Land classifications in traditionally heavily impervious areas were classified such that 100% of the total impervious area identified was assumed to be directly-connected impervious.
 This methodology was applied to the following land uses: Industrial and Utility; Institutional; Major Highways; Manufactured Housing Parks; Mixed Use Commercial; Mixed Use Industrial; Mixed Use Residential; Multifamily; Office; Open Water, Railways; and Retail and Other Commercial.
 For land uses of lower imperviousness, the impervious areas were refined using the building polygons from the MnDNR 2011 LiDAR.
-The areas of these buildings (often houses and out buildings) were removed from the total impervious area leaving only the streets and driveways as the directly-connected impervious area.
+The areas of these buildings (often houses and out buildings) were removed from the total impervious area.
 This methodology was applied to the following land uses: Agricultural; Farmstead; Golf courses, Parks; Recreational, or Preserve; Single Family Attached, Single Family Detached, and Undeveloped areas.